10 Best Garden Planter Urns

 Buying Guide

-Before adding any urn to your cart, measure the intended spot and consider the mature size of your plants.
-A 13- to 15-inch urn suits compact annuals, herbs, or tabletop arrangements, while a 19- to 24-inch urn can anchor a doorway with a small shrub, ornamental grass, or a layered mix of thrillers, fillers, and spillers.
-Depth matters as much as diameter: shallow bowls dry out faster and limit root development, whereas deeper reservoirs hold moisture longer and give roots room to spread.
-If you plan to place an urn on a narrow porch rail or pedestal, check the base footprint as well as the height; a top-heavy 24-inch urn can become unstable in wind if the foundation is too small.
+Start by measuring the intended location, including clearance under any overhang, awning, or door frame.
+A 13- to 15-inch urn is well suited to compact annuals, herbs, and tabletop arrangements, while a 19- to 24-inch urn can anchor a doorway with a small shrub, ornamental grass, or a layered thriller-filler-spiller planting.
+Depth is just as important as height: shallow bowls dry out quickly and limit root development, whereas deeper reservoirs hold moisture longer and let roots establish.

-If you live in a region with hard freezes, resin or thick-walled plastic urns typically survive winter better than porous concrete, which can absorb water and crack.
-On the other hand, if your urn will sit in a sheltered courtyard where weight and aesthetics matter more than frost resistance, a stone-look or metal piece may be worth the extra heft.
+If you live where temperatures drop well below freezing, resin or high-density polyethylene urns typically outlast porous concrete, which can absorb water and fracture.
+In a sheltered courtyard where weight and presence matter more than frost resistance, a stone-look or metal piece is often worth the extra heft.

 Drainage and Setup